Banno/jsonz/README.markdown

 ### Recursive or Composed Values

-Given a recursive type or you will need to wrap the format in the `lazyFormat` method.
+Given a recursive type you will need to wrap the format in the `lazyFormat` method.

 ```scala
 import jsonz._